enokidotsite/panel/readme.md

 ### Modern features with none of the headache

 Because we use javascript to create our static website, we can bundle that javascript and include it in our HTML output.
-This effectively gives you all of the benefits of server-side rendering (load-times, accessibility, deployable anywhere, etc) with none of the implementation nightmares.
+This effectively gives you all of the benefits of server-side rendering (load-times, accessibility, etc) with none of the implementation nightmares.

 ### Automatically generated admin Panel